 - Supporting those living in our emergency accommodation

-Volunteers who would like to help out behind the scenes to support the work of ASSIST, in areas such as…
+Volunteers who like to support the work of ASSIST behind the scenes, in areas like:

 What we provide

-- The chance to meet people from around the world and make new friends.
+- Meeting people from around the world and making new friends.

-- The chance to be part of a team.
-Our volunteers are organised in teams, each with a team-leader (Download details of the ASSIST teams).
+- Being part of a team - our volunteers are organised in teams, each with a team leader.